MrYsLab/python_banyan/docs/benchmark.md

 Python 3.7.2 compiled with the --enable_optimizations flag set was used for both tests.

-Mosquitto version 1.4.15 and paho version 1.3.1 were used for the MQTT tests.
+Mosquitto version 1.4.15 and paho version 1.3.1 was used for the MQTT tests.

 ## Using MQTT